gilbert-yang/hashtags/README.md

 - Implement persistent storage for scalability. e.g., Redis or Dynamo DB.
 - Optimize memory usage further using compact data structures.
 - Support real-time streaming data updates.
+- For large-scale datasets, consider the following optimizations:
+   - Use a distributed data processing framework like Apache Spark to parallelize computations efficiently across multiple nodes.
+   - Leverage a graph database (e.g., Neo4j, Amazon Neptune) to store edges and compute metrics such as the average degree, reducing memory overhead and improving query performance.

 Feel free to contribute or raise issues for discussions! 🚀